 - There is absolutely zero indication anywhere in Scripture to support the notion that denying people access to inanimate objects will prevent them from doing evil.
 Attention right-wingers: therefore, the Drug War is just as unbiblical as gun control.

 - Gun control is not only not biblical, it is Darwinist!
-It renders the state more “fit” than its subjects.
+It renders the state – and criminals in general – more “fit” than its subjects.
 There is a HUGE correlation between citizen disarmament and genocide!

 - As my friend was a teacher for many years, it is relevant to point out that in the worst school massacre in American history in 1927 in Bath, Michigan, the perp did not use any guns.
 This was at a time when you could buy all sorts of guns in the Sears catalog!
 Indeed, you almost never heard of a school shooting until 1990 when schools became gun-free zones.